Hello, I am so glad you came by for a visit to read about the The Benefits of Stainless Steel Jewelry Versus Aluminum Jewelry

 What does Aluminum do to the brain?

-Aluminum, as a known neurotoxicant, contributes to cognitive dysfunction and may contribute to Alzheimer's disease.
-Meaning that aluminum can enter the bloodstream through the skin and be deposited in the brain that way on a long term..
-Aluminum fluxes into brain across the blood stream, because it is absorbed through the skin.
+Aluminum, as a known neurotoxicant that contributes to cognitive dysfunction and may contribute to Alzheimer's disease.
+Meaning if aluminum enters the bloodstream by consumption or other means and fluxes into brain across the blood stream, it can be deposited in the brain that way on a long term.
 Some factors like citric acid and parathyroid hormone (PTH), and vitamin D, can promote aluminum to enter the brain.
 But the redistribution of aluminum out of the brain is slow, so aluminum can be deposited in the brain for a long time.
-That should be the warning indicator that direct, persistent touch on your wrists, arms, neck, fingers, toes with aluminium should be avoided.
-If you purchase aluminum earrings be aware if they would have prolonged exposure with your skin and look for earrings that have
+That alone should be the warning indicator that aluminum should be avoided.